-Call these top-selling men’s colognes common or ubiquitous, if you must.
-There’s no mistaking the popularity of some fragrances.
-You’ve regularly smelled them on friends, or spotted them in their fragrance stash.
+Call these best selling men’s cologne common or ubiquitous, if you must.
+There’s no mistaking the most popular men’s colognes.
+You’ve regularly smelled them on friends or spotted them in their fragrance stash.
 But just because these fragrances are loved by a lot of men (and women) doesn’t mean you should look down on them.

 Perfume snobs will claim these fragrances have become too popular for their own good.
 Au contraire!
 As if creating a quality perfume that brings pleasure and joy to many people – and yes, profits – is not worthy of praise and recognition.